theblacklotus/blog/_posts/2019-08-26-ScenePacker.md

 author_link: https://twitter.com/deplinenoise
 ---

-This post describe the 3D scene packing and playing in our A500 demo Eon.
+This post describes the 3D scene packing and playing in our A500 demo Eon.

 ![woman](/assets/woman.png)